Dolph Camp, Bussey and Peace Halls Historic District

 The Dolph Camp, Bussey and Peace Halls Historic District encompasses three historic buildings on the campus of Southern Arkansas University in Magnolia, Arkansas.
 Dolph Camp, Bussey Hall, and Peace Hall are brick buildings constructed between 1949 and 1957, and are well-preserved local examples of academic Colonial Revival architecture.
-All three buildings were designed by Wittenberg, Delony and Davidson.
+All three buildings were designed by Wittenberg, Delony & Davidson.
 The buildings were listed as a historic district on the National Register of Historic Places in 2013.

 Bussey Hall

 Bussey Hall is a three-story brick structure built in 1949-50 as a girls dormitory, a function it still performs today.
 It is roughly U-shaped, with a main entrance sheltered by a three-story portico with triangular gable pediment supported by round columns.
 It is named for Mrs. Carol Bussey, the school dietitian and dining hall director 1913-56.

 Peace Hall

 Peace Hall is a two-story brick structure built in 1951, originally serving as the university library.
 It has a hipped roof pierced by round-arch dormers, and a main entrance which is similar to that of Bussey Hall, although it is only two stories in height.
 It is named for Dr. James Peace, an English professor and librarian early in the school's history.
 The building was renovated in 1975 and converted to offices and classrooms, first for the business school, and more recently the Department of Behavioral and Social Sciences.